 Whether your last campaign was a boom or disappointment or somewhere in-between, there’s always room for some insights to make the next project better.
-That’s where the post-mortem meeting comes in.
+That’s where post-mortem meetings come in.

 Post-mortem meetings have long been a staple for us to look back at a campaign or its major milestones.
 They’re a chance to review progress and discuss a project’s positives and negatives — both to the public, and within the team.